medegw01/baxter_tufts/README.md

 - baxter_tufts                -> the name of package
 - pick_and_place_tufts.launch -> the launch file for the gazebo world and the demo python script
 - run_info                    -> run information which will contain the run arguments
 - block_number                -> for this demo, it's from 0 to 4.
-With 0 being the heaviest and 4, lightest
+With 0 being the heaviest and 4, the lightest
-- num_of_run                  -> number of desired time thr robot should pick block.
-Number be greater than
+- num_of_run                  -> number of desired time the robot should pick block.
+Number should be greater than